BallMJ92/Nemesis/README.md

 # Nemesis

-Suite of anti-malware system monitoring and remediation tools
+Suite of anti-malware system monitoring and remediation tools to combat common and uncommon malware strains.